jwlodek/clanimate/README.md

 # clanimate

-A python library for adding CLI loading bars and animations to your python scripts.
+A dead simple python library for adding CLI loading bars and animations to your python scripts.

 ### Installation